waleedalrawi/formik-form/README.md

 This project was created using Create React App.

+Check it out on a <a href='https://codesandbox.io/s/github/waleedalrawi/formik-form'>sandbox here!</a>

 To run locally, download the repository, navigate to it in your terminal, and run:

 ### `npm start`